Frequently asked questions

 We recognize that many children have not mastered essential skills that are appropriate for their grade level, such as multi-digit multiplication, long division, and fraction arithmetic and we teach those essential core skills well and help children to master them.
 Children will work through questions in class with the help of our teachers, but will also be required to do weekly homework and keep up with the material.

-We do not offer one-on-one tutoring, and if a child has been determined to be well below grade level in math by his or her teacher, or if a child has difficulty concentrating in a group setting or has known behavioral issues, a one-on-one tutoring program would be more appropriate.
+We do not offer one-on-one tutoring, and if a child has been determined to be well below grade level in math by his or her teacher, or if a child has difficulty concentrating in a group setting or has known behavioural issues, your child would likely benefit more from selecting a one-on-one tutoring program.
 Although our class sizes are small, we offer whole-class instruction only.
 We are unable to offer individualized programming.

 We also provide weekly math enrichment problems to challenge children and pique their interest in mathematics.
 We register for the Canadian Math League contest and provide some preparation for the contest for those students who wish to write.
 Participation in the contest is strictly optional for our students.
 Usually, about half of the students registered in the program opt to write the contest and our students have performed very well in the past.